Mimi Rogers: Career

 Rogers later joined an ensemble cast in the critically acclaimed comedy-drama Trees Lounge (1996).
 She also had a supporting role alongside Barbra Streisand and Lauren Bacall in The Mirror Has Two Faces (1996).
 Her next film was the beginning of what would become a major franchise, when she appeared as Mrs. Kensington in Austin Powers: International Man of Mystery (1997).

 In 1998, she co-starred in Lost in Space.
 A year later, she co-produced and co-starred in the Holocaust drama The Devil's Arithmetic.
 Together with her fellow producers, Rogers received a Daytime Emmy Award nomination for Outstanding Children's Special for the film.
 Between 1998 and 1999, Rogers also had a recurring role on The X-Files playing Diana Fowley for seven episodes.
 In 2000, she starred in the critically acclaimed Canadian horror film Ginger Snaps.
 She was also a series regular on the short-lived ABC series The Geena Davis Show (2000–01).

 Rogers later made television appearances on Dawson's Creek (2003) as the mother of Jen Lindley (Michelle Williams) and in Las Vegas (2003).
 She also appears in the comedy prequel Dumb and Dumberer: When Harry Met Lloyd (2003).
 In 2004, she starred alongside Jeff Bridges and Kim Basinger in the drama The Door in the Floor.
 Between 2006 and 2007, Rogers was a series regular on the Fox comedy The Loop playing Meryl.
 In 2010, Rogers had a guest voice role on King of the Hill and served as a producer on Unstoppable.

 In 2010, she performed at the Geffen Playhouse in Love, Loss, and What I Wore.
 In 2011, she was cast in the recurring role of Robin Schmidt, a primatologist and Ashton Kutcher's mother on Two and a Half Men.
 Rogers resumed the role in the season 10 premiere episode.
 In 2012, she made a guest appearance on The Client List, and appeared in the films For a Good Time, Call... and, alongside Meryl Streep, in Hope Springs.

-In March 2012, she was cast alongside Chad Michael Murray in the ABC pilot Scruples, as Harriet, a "powerful and vindictive magazine editor".
+In 2012, she was cast alongside Chad Michael Murray in the ABC pilot Scruples, as Harriet, a "powerful and vindictive magazine editor".
+In 2015, she appeared on AMC's Mad Men playing a bisexual photographer.

 From 2014 to 2021, she had a recurring role in Bosch.
 Rogers appears as Honey Chandler, an attorney at odds with the titular character portrayed by Titus Welliver.
 She has since reprised the role as Honey Chandler in the Amazon Freevee (recently rebranded from IMDb TV) spin-off Bosch: Legacy, which premiered in 2022.